Aesthetics and neural network image representations: Results

-In contrast to the usual neural networks used for classification, the flow of information in a generative network generally runs from the most semantic/global (including here the class $c$ given as input) to the low-level visual output.
-For the \texttt{BigGAN-deep-256} architecture the situation is not so clear-cut due to shortcut connections going directly from the entry stage to conditional batch normalization layers in later stages (see Fig.~\ref{fig.network}).
-We may still expect, however, that closer to the input we have more high-level semantic information.
+In contrast to the usual neural networks used for classification, the flow of information in a generative network generally runs from the most semantic/global features (incorporating here the class $c$ given as input) to the low-level pixel-based visual output.
+We may therefore expect, that closer to the input we have more high-level semantic information.

-In a subsequent experiment, we substituted the parameters of the second block of layers, which we denote by $\block_2$ (see Fig.~\ref{fig.network}), with values drawn randomly from normal distributions:
+In a subsequent experiment, we substitute the parameters of the second block of layers, which we denote by $\block_2$ (see Fig.~\ref{fig.network}), with values drawn randomly from normal distributions:

 The parameters of the normal distributions are taken from the statistics of $\th_*$ for the corresponding weights\footnote{For convolutional weights we computed the statistics for each pixel of the $3\times 3$ filter individually.
-This last choice is, however, really inessential for the properties discussed here.} of the given layer $L \in \block_2$.
+This last choice is, however, really inessential for the phenomenon discussed here.} of the given layer~$L \in \block_2$.
 This can be viewed as upsetting only a deep semantic part of the neural representation of the space of images.
 We will comment on the specific choice of the second block $\block_2$ further below.

-Images generated by neural networks $\gen_\th$ constructed through (\ref{e.random}) for six random seeds in the range $0-10$ are shown in Fig.~\ref{fig.symbolic}.
-At first glance, individually the images may seem haphazard and quite disconnected from the original photo-realistic objects, but viewing them side by side we observe surprising similarities.